Memorial Ribbon Protocol & Criteria

 When in Uniform

-- No medals or with medal ribbon only: on the right side of the left pocket flap
+- With two or less medals or no medals: on the right side of the left pocket flap

 When in Civilian Attire